- Scheduling Priority:

 - All Passengers are to remain seated until the vehicle comes to a full and complete stop.

-- Parcels and Packages - ACT passengers may only carry packages on board that they and/or their attendant can handle.
-Drivers are not required to carry packages.
+- Parcels and Packages - ACT passengers may only carry packages on board that they and/or their attendant can handle in one trip.

 - Allegan County Transportation will not discriminate on the grounds of race, color, national origin, gender, age, or disability.